simpleiot/simpleiot/README.md

 ## Example 1 (install using go get)

 In the following example, we are running the server process and a device simulator on a local machine.
-The device simulator sensors simulated sensor data to the server.
+The device simulator simulates sending sensor data to the server.

 - make sure Go v1.11 or newer is installed